How and Why to Stop Butchering Your Crape Myrtles in a process called Crape Murder.

 - Higher branches growing inward towards the center

-– Crossing or dead branches
+- Crossing branches, dead branches, or rubbing branches

-– You can remove the crape’s seedheads that may appear on the ends of the branches, but this is completely optional and typically only done for aesthetic appeal.
+- You can remove the crape’s seed heads that may appear on the ends of the branches, but this is completely optional and typically only done for aesthetic appeal.
 Removing them will neither increase the bloom amount or speed.

 Appropriate tools for pruning a Crape Myrtle include hand pruners for twigs and small branches, loppers for medium-thick branches and pole pruners for the larger bunch.
 Details below:

 Hand Pruners to clip twigs and branches less than 1/2-inch thick.